Cloakfusion/docs/source/index.md

 Parameter | Description
 --------- | -----------
-ID | The ID of the cat to retrieve
+ID | The ID of the kitten to retrieve